 When you are looking for a travel technology system, finding the right solution for your company can feel like walking through a minefield.
 Technical jargon and well-crafted sales presentations from vendors sound like the answer to all your needs, but very often can be misleading.
-Ahead of Travel Technology Europe this month, I spoke to Travolution about the 11 most common mistakes when choosing a travel system.
+Ahead of Travel Technology Europe this month, I spoke to Travolution about the 11 most common mistakes made when choosing a travel system.

 - Choosing a product outside your expertise and falling for the ‘new and shiny’